-Wow, we are super blessed to have an amazing basketball team this season — actually, sports in general, Houston kills!
+It’s a great time to be a Houston sports fan.
+Honestly, Houston kills!
 Finding a good bar to watch our teams win can be a challenge.
 Here are some of our favorites!

 PS.
 In the name of authenticity, I have been to every single one of these!
 Hard work. 😉 If there’s somewhere else we need to know about, let me know in the comments and I will check it out!

 Mostly outdoors.
-If the ‘Stros and the Rockets are both playing, they alternate every TV.
+If two Houston teams are both playing, they alternate every TV.
 Frozen G&Ts if we’re winning; cheap thrills if we’re losing and you need a Miller and a shot to drink away your sorrows.

 Holman Draft Hall (Midtown)